Financial Aid to Meet College Expenses

 Annual Application & Need Analysis Requirement: Because the amounts and sources of financial aid program funding change each year, and because families’ financial circumstances may change, students are required to complete a new financial aid application each year.
 Aid renewal depends on whether the funding sources are still available, and whether students continue to demonstrate the same level of financial need, make satisfactory academic progress (this requirement is explained below), and are in good standing with the University.

-Maintaining Satisfactory Academic Progress (SAP): Federal regulations require that, in order to be eligible for assistance from any Federal Higher Education Act Title IV student aid program (e.g., Federal Pell Grant, Federal SEOG, Federal Work-Study, Federal Perkins Loan, Federal Direct Subsidized/Unsubsidized Loan, Federal PLUS Loan) a student must be making satisfactory academic progress toward the degree.
-This policy also applies to undergraduate eligibility for Georgetown scholarship and loan aid.
+Maintaining Satisfactory Academic Progress (SAP): Federal regulations require that, in order to be eligible for assistance from any Federal Higher Education Act Title IV student aid program (e.g., Federal Pell Grant, Federal SEOG, Federal Work-Study, Federal Direct Subsidized/Unsubsidized Loan, Federal PLUS Loan) a student must be making satisfactory academic progress toward their degree or eligible certificate program.
+This policy also applies to undergraduate eligibility for Georgetown scholarships and Georgetown loans.

 SAP standards do not replace or supersede Georgetown’s academic regulations or individual schools’ regulations and procedures.
 Georgetown’s student financial aid SAP policies for undergraduate students are similar, but not identical, to the university’s Academic Regulations published in the Undergraduate Bulletin.
 Students should review both sets of policies and ask for clarification as needed.
 Questions regarding the student financial aid SAP policy should be directed to the Office of Student Financial Services; questions regarding the university’s academic regulations should be directed to the student’s respective academic Dean’s Office.